Crowded in Between a Landlord And Fear of Xenophobia in the Streets of South Africa. Photo John Robinson

-I will come back for pictures when I have consent from the Director and of all in this room.
-For now I am just seeing my friend in a new light.
+I will come back for pictures when I have the consent of the director of the Denis Hurley Centre and the men in this room.
+For now, I am just seeing my friend in a new light.

-But without connection and trust these sort of stories will never touch down on sensor or film as still to be decided, so today is about connecting with a friend and building a trust for tomorrow…
+But without connection and trust, these stories will never touch down on sensor or film, so today is about connecting with a friend and building trust for tomorrow.

 Like Pop Eye I have a thing for spinach, it gives me the iron that I need in this life of mine.
 I can so consume it with ugali and chicken, but I feel a lot too like a lone rhubarb in the greater spinach patch.
 I feel for the rhubarb, it’s tart.
 Rhubarb is colourful and different to its green brothers and sisters and yes sometimes I too need a bit of sugar to go down.